thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 # The Arithmetic Hierarchy and Tarski's Theorem

-What we showed above is that TA is not r.e.
+We showed above that TA is not r.e.
 In fact, we can prove a much stronger result: TA is not arithmetical.
 This is Tarski's Theorem.
 This result is stronger in that it asserts the complexity of TA is much higher than simply "not r.e.".
 To make reference to complexity clear, we will introduce the Arithmetic Hierarchy (AH), depicted below.

 <center><img src="/images/AH.png" alt="drawing" width="350"/></center>

-AH is a hierarchy of relations (languages), ordered by complexity.
+Each label, e.g. $$\Sigma_1$$, corresponds to a set of relations.
+AH is a hierarchy of these sets of relations, ordered by complexity.
 Relations that belong to the "higher" sets are more complex in the following sense.

-Each set that's depicted is characterized by arithmetic formulas of a particular form.
+Each set depicted is characterized by arithmetic formulas of a particular form.
 For instance, $$\Sigma_1$$, on the bottom left, is characterized by $$\exists \Delta_0$$ formulas.
 As we proved earlier, this set consists of all r.e. relations, because a relation is r.e. iff it is representable by an $$\exists \Delta_0$$ formula.
 The set $$\Pi_1$$, bottom right, consists of co-r.e. sets, which are represented by the negation of a $$\Sigma_1$$ formula.
 For $$k \geq 1$$, we define a $$\Sigma_k$$ formula to be of the form:

 $$\exists y_1 \forall y_2 \exists y_3 ...
 Qy_k A(x, y_1, ... y_k)$$

 Where the quantifiers alternate between exists and for-all.
-Note that $$\Sigma_k, k \geq 2$$ relations that are far more non-computable than the halting problem or its complement (No TM can even hope to recognize such a language).
-Finally, note that all r.e. relations are arithmetical (as $$\Sigma_1 \subset AH$$), but not all arithmetical relations are r.e., as they are more complex.
+Note that for $$k \geq 2$$, $$\Sigma_k$$ relations are far more non-computable than the Halting problem (No TM can even hope to recognize such a language).

 Tarski's theorem says: not only is TA not r.e., it is not even arithmetical.
 TA isn't co-r.e., $$\Sigma_2$$, $$\Sigma_3,... etc.$$, or anything in AH; it is wildly non-computable!
 Tarski's theorem is far stronger claim about the complexity of TA than Godel's first incompleteness theorem.

 `Theorem (Tarski):` TA is not arithmetical.

 _Proof:_ The proof uses self-referential sentences.
-Consider the sentence A: "I am false".
-If A is true, then this means that A is false, which is a contradiction.
+Consider the sentence F: "I am false".
+If F is true, then this means that F is false, which seems like a contradiction.
 By itself, this isn't (formally) a contradiction.

 But now suppose, towards contradiction, that TA is arithmetical.
-This means that there exists an arithmetical formula, R, that when given a statement in arithmetic, tells you whether that statement is true (i.e. in TA).
-This is a strong assumption since it implies that whether an arithmetic statement is true can be succinctly captured in some (arithmetic) formula.
+This means that there exists an arithmetical formula, A, that when given a statement in arithmetic, tells you whether that statement is true (i.e. in TA).
+This is a strong assumption since it implies that whether an arithmetic statement is true can be succinctly captured in an arithmetic formula.

-Then, we reach a contradiction if we ask what R outputs on A. If R outputs "true" on A, then A must be false--If R outputs "false" on A, A must be true!
+Then, we reach a contradiction if we ask what A outputs on F. If A outputs "true" on F, then F must be false--If A outputs "false" on F, F must be true!

-$$R(A) = 1 \iff A \text{ is false} \iff R(A) = 0$$
+$$A(F) = 1 \iff F \text{ is false} \iff A(F) = 0$$

-We conclude that such an arithmetic formula, R, cannot exist.
+We conclude that such an arithmetic formula, A, cannot exist.
 That is, TA is not arithmetical.
-Roughly, we conclude that TA is an exceedingly complicated relation and cannot be captured by any particular arithmetic formula in the way that, say, Prime(x) can. $$\blacksquare$$
+Roughly, we conclude that TA is such an exceedingly complicated relation that it cannot be captured by any particular arithmetic formula in the way that, say, Prime(x) can.

-The real proof in reference [1] is essentially a formal way of writing what we sketched above.
-Finally, since $$\Sigma_1 \subset AH$$, Tarski's theorem immediately implies the result we showed earlier: TA is not r.e.
+The actual proof in reference [1] essentially formalizes what we sketched here. $$\blacksquare$$

+Finally, note that all r.e. relations are arithmetical, as $$\Sigma_1 \subset AH$$ (But not all arithmetical relations are r.e.).
+Thus, Tarski's theorem immediately implies the result we showed earlier: TA is not r.e.

 # Undecidability Results

 There are a variety of interesting connections between Incompleteness and Undecidability that we are now in a position to discuss.
-Roughly speaking, undecidability/decidability corresponds to whether a relation is r.e. or "easier" than r.e.
-These results are about the complexity of a theory in relation to certain properties of the theory (soundness, completeness, etc.)
+Roughly speaking, the difference between undecidability/decidability corresponds to complexity--is a relation decidable (recursive) or undecidable (harder than recursive).
+There are results for the complexity of a theory in terms of whether they're sound, complete, etc.

 First, we define the theory, VALID: the set of statements that are true under any interpretation of $$L_A$$ (under any "model").